SamarBenAmar/SamarBenAmar/README.md

 - 🤝 I’m open to share **knowledge, experiences and opinions**

-- 👨‍💻 All of my projects are available at [https://samarbenamar.github.io/online-portfolio-angular](https://samarbenamar.github.io/online-portfolio-angular)

 - 📝 I regularly write articles on [https://medium.com/@samar.benamar](https://medium.com/@samar.benamar)

 - 💬 Ask me about **everything related to IT**